 Simulations

-1. The Wiener Process (Brownian Motion)
+The Wiener Process

-1. Starts at 0: W0=0W_0 = 0 almost surely.
+1. W0=0W_0 = 0 a.s.

-2. Independent Increments: WtWsFsW_t - W_s \perp \mathcal{F}_s for t>st > s.
+2. Independent increments: WtWsFsW_t - W_s \perp \mathcal{F}_s for t>st > s.

-3. Gaussian Increments: WtWsN(0,ts)W_t - W_s \sim \mathcal{N}(0, t-s).
+3. Gaussian increments: WtWsN(0,ts)W_t - W_s \sim \mathcal{N}(0, t-s).

 Theorem (Lévy's Construction).

-Wt=tπZ0+n=12πnZnsin(nπt)W_t = \frac{t}{\sqrt{\pi}} Z_0 + \sum_{n=1}^\infty \frac{\sqrt{2}}{\pi n} Z_n \sin(n \pi t)
+Wt=tZ0+n=12πnZnsin(nπt)W_t = t \cdot Z_0 + \sum_{n=1}^\infty \frac{\sqrt{2}}{\pi n} Z_n \sin(n \pi t)

 where ZnN(0,1)Z_n \sim \mathcal{N}(0, 1) are i.i.d.
-This series converges uniformly on [0,1][0, 1] almost surely, proving existence.
+The series converges uniformly on [0,1][0, 1] a.s.

 Fig 1.1: 2D Brownian Motion (Wiener Process)

-2. The Ising Model & Universality
+The Ising Model

 H(σ)=Ji,jσiσjH(\sigma) = -J \sum_{\langle i, j \rangle} \sigma_i \sigma_j

-The probability of a configuration is given by the Gibbs measure μ(σ)=1ZeβH(σ)\mu(\sigma) = \frac{1}{Z} e^{-\beta H(\sigma)}.
+and Gibbs measure μ(σ)=1ZeβH(σ)\mu(\sigma) = \frac{1}{Z} e^{-\beta H(\sigma)}.

 Theorem (Peierls Argument (1936)).

-Critical Exponents: Near Tc2.269T_c \approx 2.269 (Onsager’s solution), observables follow power laws: m(TcT)βm \sim (T_c - T)^\beta, χTTcγ\chi \sim |T - T_c|^{-\gamma}.
-These exponents depend only on dimension, not lattice details—a phenomenon called Universality.
+Near Tc2.269T_c \approx 2.269 (Onsager), observables follow power laws: m(TcT)βm \sim (T_c - T)^\beta, χTTcγ\chi \sim |T - T_c|^{-\gamma}.
+The exponents depend on dimension but not on lattice details (universality).

 Temperature: 2.27Critical